 To perform FACS, first turn on the sorter [1-WIDE], then select the ‘Cytometer’ menu and click ‘Fluidic Startup’.
 Follow the instructions on the screen [2-SCREEN].

-Talent turns on the sorter
+Talent turns on the sorter Video editor: Per videographer use take 2

 Talent performs steps of selecting “Cytometer” and ‘Fluidic Startup’ and then follows instructions on the screen

+Added shot: Talent moves tube beneath the sorter Video editor: 4.1.3 and 4.1.4 are not needed but they were filmed nonetheless.

+Added shot: Talent swaps the nozzle

 On the ‘Stream’ tab, click on the red cross to turn on the stream, and then wait 15 minutes for the stream to stabilize [1-SCREEN].